 How to use Linux commands

-mkdir.
-Let's switch to that directory using the cd command.
-Next, let's create a file in the directory using the
+cd command.
+To create a file in the directory, use the

 vi command.
 Press

-I to get in the INSERT mode.
-Press Escape to save the file, followed by
+I to enter INSERT mode, then press Escape to save the file, followed by

-:wq!, and Enter.
-To view the contents of the file, use the
+:wq!, and hit Enter.
+To view the file's contents, use the

 cat command.
-And you can see the output is printed on the console,
+The output will be printed on the console.

-chmod +x, to make it executable.
-And we can see it is in the executable format now.
-Now we can run it with
+Now, you can see it is in the executable format.
+We can run it with

 ./ and it's running.